 The eggs are creamy with red-brown blotches, smooth and non-glossy, and about 55 mm by 40 mm.
 The male and female take turns incubating the eggs, but most of the incubation is done by the hen.
 Both adults feed the young.

-Breeding Starts Number of Clutches Number of Eggs Incubation (days) Fledge (days)
+Breeding Starts Clutches Eggs Incubation (days) Fledge (days)

-March 1 2-6 #28-29 c.
-35-42
+March 1 2-6 28-29 c.35-42

 Movements